Qmungo247/Active-Directory-Deployment-in-the-Cloud/README.md

 </p>

 <h1>On-premises Active Directory Deployed in the Cloud (Azure)</h1>
 This tutorial outlines the implementation of on-premises Active Directory within Azure Virtual Machines.
 A software built by microsoft that essentially lets you manage thousands of user accounts in a single place.
 (Accounts, Passwords, Permissions) Provides a way to contol access to resources on a large scale.
 (Ex.
-A big workplace that has a bunch of employees working in 1 building)  <br />
+A big workplace that has a bunch of employees & departments working in 1 building)  <br />

 <h2>Environments and Technologies Used</h2>